SUNET/docker-edusign-app/README.rst

 EduSign app docker environment
 ==============================

-Docker environment for the deployment of an instance of edusign-app, managed by docker-compose.
+Docker environment for the deployment of an instance of edusign-app.

 The environment will consist on 2 docker containers, one (edusign-sp) running a front facing NGINX server protected by a Shibboleth SP and proxying the app,